 This article describes the process for renumbering the lots within a catalog by creating and uploading a .CSV (Comma-separated values) file.
 For information on re-sequencing lots, see Edit Lot Sequencing.
-For information on moving lots to another auction, see Move Lots to Another Auction.
+For information on moving lots to another auction, see Move/Copy Lots to Another Auction.
 For information on changing lot details in bulk, see Lot Bulk Actions.

 Preparing a Spreadsheet

-Before the lot numbers can be changed, use spreadsheet software (ex.
-Excel) to prepare a comma-separated value (CSV) file.
-The file should only contain two columns: Original Lot Number and New Lot Number.
+Before the lot numbers can be changed, create a spreadsheet containing only two columns: Original Lot Number and New Lot Number.
 The Original Lot Number must come first and the New Lot Number column must be second.
 There should be as many rows in the spreadsheet as there are lots currently in the catalog.
 In the example below, lots 1 through 5 are being re-numbered to become lots 101 through 105:

 All lots be entered into the .CSV file, otherwise the re-numbering might lead to unexpected results.
 Before proceeding, create a Universal export of the auction as a backup of the catalog’s current state.